madifz/100-days-of-code/r2-log.md

 ### R2D17 (05/07/2021)
 - Practice: educative.io An Intro to Python 3 Code Puzzles 34 to 37
 - Main: The Odin Project Foundations, JavaScript Basics Understanding Errors

+### R2D18 (06/07/2021)
+- Practice: educative.io An Intro to Python 3 Code Puzzles 38 to 50 (Complete!).
+Stumbled a bit on some of the functional stuff but was a good practice course for python.